It is a tablet that is taken for several varied dermatological conditions. The dose varies between 50 and 200 mg a day, taken at once.

 The most common side effects are stomach pain, nausea, and loss of appetite.

 Hemolytic anemia: Dapsone affects red blood cells and can cause them to break down.
 In most cases, this is only noticeable in blood tests, but occasionally it can lead to increased tiredness and fatigue.

 Methemoglobinemia: Since dapsone affects the red blood cells in our body, it can reduce their ability to carry oxygen.

 It can make you feel out of breath (especially if you already have lung or heart problems), and the reduced oxygen can make your tongue look blue.

 Tell your doctor if you are experiencing any of these side effects.

-There are two very serious side effects to be aware of:
+There are two severe side effects to be aware of:

-This could lead to serious infections.
-If you develop a fever or flu-like symptoms while taking dapsone, tell your doctor.
+This could lead to severe infections.
+Tell your doctor if you develop a fever or flu-like symptoms while taking dapsone.
 Stopping the drug can reverse it and should be done as soon as possible.

 Notify your doctor immediately if you develop these signs.
 Some deaths have been reported from agranulocytosis and hypersensitivity syndrome.

 Tell your doctor if you have any unusual signs or symptoms while taking dapsone.
-Knowing the possible side effects is vital so that you know what reactions to expect and when to seek medical attention.
+Knowing the possible side effects is vital to understanding what reactions to expect and when to seek medical attention.